 Pharmacist errors usually involve one or both of the following issues:

 If you or a loved one has been injured or lost life as a result of a pharmacy error, you may be eligible for compensation.
 Contact Childers, Schlueter & Smith for a free consultation to learn more about your legal rights and options.

 When pharmacists dispense the wrong medication, a variety of health risks can result, including:

 - Onset of a condition caused by the wrong medicine

 - Dangerous interaction with other medicines

-Even a dosage difference of a few milligrams may harm a patient.
+Even a dosage difference of a few milligrams may harm a patient, depending on the drug.
 Painkiller overdose, for instance, is often fatal.
 Dosage mistakes can result from: